IT3038C/IT3038C.github.io/content/modules/module-5/bash-regex/finalize.md

 You will be graded using the following criteria.

 1. Correctness and functionality of the script.
-2. Proper usage of switches and arguments.
-3. Proper validation of user input.
+2. Handling all edge cases in Regex.
-4. Handling of edge cases and error messages.
+3. Handling of edge cases and error messages.
-5. Code quality and documentation.
+4. Code quality and documentation.
-6. Proper using of git and github and making frequent commits and pushes.
+5. Proper using of git and github and making frequent commits and pushes.

 ## Don't Forget to